bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_GETTABWIDTH <http://www.scintilla.org/ScintillaDoc.html#SCI_GETTABWIDTH>`_

+.. method:: Editor.clearTabStops(line)

+   Clear explicit tabstops on a line.

+   See Scintilla documentation for `SCI_CLEARTABSTOPS <http://www.scintilla.org/ScintillaDoc.html#SCI_CLEARTABSTOPS>`_

+.. method:: Editor.addTabStop(line, x)

+   Add an explicit tab stop for a line.

+   See Scintilla documentation for `SCI_ADDTABSTOP <http://www.scintilla.org/ScintillaDoc.html#SCI_ADDTABSTOP>`_

+.. method:: Editor.getNextTabStop(line, x) -> int

+   Find the next explicit tab stop position on a line after a position.

+   See Scintilla documentation for `SCI_GETNEXTTABSTOP <http://www.scintilla.org/ScintillaDoc.html#SCI_GETNEXTTABSTOP>`_

 .. method:: Editor.setCodePage(codePage)

    Set the code page used to interpret the bytes of the document as characters.
    The SC_CP_UTF8 value can be used to enter Unicode mode.

    See Scintilla documentation for `SCI_SETCODEPAGE <http://www.scintilla.org/ScintillaDoc.html#SCI_SETCODEPAGE>`_

+.. method:: Editor.getIMEInteraction() -> int

+   Is the IME displayed in a winow or inline?

+   See Scintilla documentation for `SCI_GETIMEINTERACTION <http://www.scintilla.org/ScintillaDoc.html#SCI_GETIMEINTERACTION>`_

+.. method:: Editor.setIMEInteraction(imeInteraction)

+   Choose to display the the IME in a winow or inline.

+   See Scintilla documentation for `SCI_SETIMEINTERACTION <http://www.scintilla.org/ScintillaDoc.html#SCI_SETIMEINTERACTION>`_

 .. method:: Editor.markerDefine(markerNumber, markerSymbol)